Skip to Content

 Baking chocolate may not be the best option if you want to add cocoa powder for a milder and sweeter flavor in your recipes.
 We look to chocolate chips as a replacement for cacao powder because they tend to be sweeter than baking chocolate, made up of up to half sugar.

-Chocolate chips are small round morsels or chunks of sweetened chocolate widely used in baking.
+Chocolate chips are small round morsels or chunks of sweetened chocolate, widely used in baking.
 They’re made by carefully refining cacao with sugar, lecithin, and sometimes milk, extra cocoa butter, and vanilla.
 If you’ve run out of cocoa powder, a simple substitute would be chocolate chips; the higher the cacao percentage, the better.

 Just like with baking chocolate, the chocolate chips will have to be melted before being added to the recipe.
 Remember that chocolate chips contain less cocoa butter and stabilizers to help them maintain their “chip” shape while baking.

 Semi-sweet or milk chocolate chips contain more sugar than bittersweet chocolate chips.
 If this is all you have on hand, you can compensate for this by reducing the amount of sugar or other sweeteners you add.
+It's also a good idea to slightly reduce the butter or shortening to compensate for any cocoa butter in the chocolate.

-It’s also a good idea to slightly reduce the butter or shortening to compensate for any cocoa butter in the chocolate.
-Use 2-3 ounces of chocolate chips (depending on sugar content) as a swap for 1.5 ounces of cocoa powder, but just remember to compensate for the extra fat.
+How Much to Use: 2-3 ounces of chocolate chips (depending on sugar content) as a swap for 1.5 ounces of cocoa powder, but just remember to compensate for the extra fat.

 Cacao Nibs (Cocoa Nibs)

-While less common than the above-mentioned cocoa powder alternatives, cacao nibs are the full-fat, les–processed version of cocoa powder.
-They’re the raw material from which cacao butter is pressed, and then cacao powder is made by grinding it into the fine dust we all know and love.
+While less common than the above-mentioned cocoa powder alternatives, cacao nibs are the full-fat, less-processed version of cocoa powder.
+They're the raw material from which cacao butter is pressed, and then cacao powder is made by grinding it into the fine dust we all know and love.

-To substitute cacao powder with cacao nibs, they must be lightly baked in the oven for about 5 minutes at 200°F (95°C).
+How Much to Use: to substitute cacao powder with cacao nibs, they must be lightly baked in the oven for about 5 minutes at 200°F (95°C).
 Then add the warm nibs to a strong blender or food processor and grind them in 2-second pulses for about 1 minute.

 The mixture will be very thick, like a cacao paste, and can be used in brownies, cakes, and frostings, though it won’t have the same texture.
 Swap this rough grind for cocoa powder in a 1-to-1 ratio.